chnm/thatcamp-org/wp-content/plugins/thatcamp-registrations/readme.txt

 == Documentation ==

-Once THATCamp Registrations has been activated, you can begin using it on your site by followign these steps:
+Once THATCamp Registrations has been activated, you can begin using it on your site by following these steps:

 1. Add the [thatcamp-registration] shortcode to your registration page.
-2. Visit Dashboard > TC Registrations to change your settings and start managing registrations for your event.
+2. Visit Dashboard > THATCamp Registrations to change your settings and start managing registrations for your event.

-More documentation can be found at [THATCamp Plugins](http://thatcamp.org/plugins "THATCamp Plugins").

 == Changelog ==

+= 2.0 =
+* Merges with THATCamp Profile Fields.
+Adds batch approval for registration.
+Resolves issues with email notifications to registrants.
 = 1.0-alpha =
 * Initial public release